 - We can put you in touch with Dumfries and Galloway Citizens Advice Service for independent and confidential advice.

-- If you're on a low income, we can refer you to our Benefits Service to ensure you're receiving all the help you can get.
+- If you're on a low income, we can refer you to staff who deal with benefits and financial supports to ensure you're receiving all the help you can get.

 Contact us as soon as you realise you're having problems paying.